skyfoxwork/planetarium/README.md

 docker-compose up
 ```

+7.Optional:

-7.Optional: Run  and create a superuser:
+Run  and create a superuser and fill database with data:
 ```shell
 docker ps
 ```